 - Fluoride for cavity protection

-- ADA-accepted formula
+- Non-peroxide formula

 ✓ Free shipping with Prime · ✓ Amazon's price guarantee · Affiliate link